AndreC93/dividesmart/README.md

 * Future calculators to be added, including splitting by percentages, shares and unequally.

 ### Features in Progress
-* Settling of bills, adding payments and users to bills
+* Settling of bills, adding payments and users to bills.
-* Commenting on bills - by users in the bill
+* Commenting on bills - by users in the bill.
-* Transaction History - all activity, such as friending, bill creation and editing,
+* Transaction History - all activity, such as friending, bill creation and editing.